Mobile Health Technology Helps Blood Cancer Patients Navigate Diagnosis

 What is the benefit of a patient using an app to keep track of their symptoms and lab counts?

-How can caregivers utilize mobile app technology to support and advocate for the lymphoma patient in their life?
+How can care partners utilize mobile app technology to support and advocate for the lymphoma patient in their life?

-Caregivers have a very important role in patient care.
+Care partners have a very important role in patient care.
 They are witnesses to the patient’s experience at home/away from the healthcare setting.
-Caregivers can utilize mobile app technology in many of the same ways mentioned above to supplement the patient’s understanding of their disease and its treatment, trends in symptoms, and labs.
+Care partners can utilize mobile app technology in many of the same ways mentioned above to supplement the patient’s understanding of their disease and its treatment, trends in symptoms, and labs.
 The app can be used to take notes during healthcare visits and also prepare questions/concerns for the next healthcare visit while at home.

 Pulse is a publication of the Lymphoma Research Foundation, providing the latest updates on the Foundation and its focus on lymphoma and chronic lymphocytic leukemia (CLL) research, awareness, and education